esteinig/sketchy/README.md

 ### Sketchy evaluation outputs

 Sketchy produces a directory `--output` with the intermediary pipeline data files (`prefix.ssh.tsv` and `prefix.sssh.tsv`).
-For evaluation and prediction output, the primary data file is `prefix.data.tsv` which shows the determined stability breakpoints (`0` indicates that breakpoint could not be called) and final prediction for each genomic feature:
+For evaluation and prediction output, the primary data file is `prefix.data.tsv` which shows the determined stability breakpoints in reads (`0` indicates that breakpoint could not be called) and final prediction for each genomic feature, in a hypothetical example:

 ```
                 mlst    meca    pvl     scc     clindamycin
 prediction      ST93    MSSA    PVL+    -       S
-stability       5       0       10      0       7
+stability       5       354     10      0       7
 ```

-The evaluation plots are the more salient outputs.
+The evaluation plots in the folowing examples are the more salient outputs.
 Each row in the `prefix.png` image corresponds to one genomic feature prediction, which is listed in the middle plot legend together with the default top five value predictions.
 Each feature value prediction corresponds to a color, where dark colors represent the highest-ranking i.e most likely predictions

 <a href='https://github.com/esteinig'><img src='docs/example_saureus_1.png' align="center" height="500" /></a>

 **What's going on here?**

 In the heatmap, the highest-ranking (descending) raw sum of shared hashes queries against the database sketch are shown and colored.
-Gray colors in the beginning represent feature values not in the ultimate highest-ranking five and demosntrates uncertainty in the initial predictions.
-On the other hand, increasing homogenous color represents certainty in the prediction as the scores are updated.
+Gray colors represent feature values not in the ultimate highest-ranking five and demonstrate uncertainty in the initial predictions.
+On the other hand, homogenous color represents certainty in the prediction which may increase as the scores are updated.

 In the middle plot, the ranked sum of shared hashes (`ssh`) are evaluated by aggregating the sum of their ranked sum of shared hashes (`sssh`) by feature value, from which stability breakpoints are calculated (vertical lines) i.e. where the highest scoring feature value remains the highest scoring for `--stable` reads.
 In the example this defaults to 1000 reads, so no breakpoints were detected (set to `0`) as the prediction was limited to 1000 reads total; breakpoints are included in the `prefix.data.tsv` output file.
 Legend items and colors are ordered according to rank; a straight, uncontested line for a dominant feature value score indicates certainty the same as homogenous color in the heatmap.